codatio/codat-docs/docs/accounting-api/guides/invoice-finance/process-invoice.md

 - **Play around with thresholds**
   In the `appsettings.json` file in the `Codat.Demos.Underwriting.Api\` directory, set your own example thresholds for data points used by the app's underwriting service and see how this affects the application decision.

-- **Underwrite using different datasets**
+- **Finance an invoice-based loan using different datasets**
   Start another loan application, and choose a different Sandbox company type to get a different set of financial data to be used in the decision-making.

 - **Use a company's real data**
   Take the demo one step further and use real credentials to access existing financial data in an accounting platform.
 Set up the [integration](/integrations/accounting/overview) you plan to use, and connect to it while following the auth flow.
 Then, review how the app makes a decision based on your company's real data.

 - **Inspect the invoice financing logic**
-  We provide [detailed information](/accounting-api/guides/invoice-finance/inv-fin-decision) about the underwriting logic we included in our demo app, and how exactly the financial data is fetched.
+  We provide [detailed information](/accounting-api/guides/invoice-finance/inv-fin-decision) about the risk assessment logic we included in our demo app, and how exactly the financial data is fetched and analyzed.

 ### Recap

-You have now successfully run the demo app, covering all the key underwriting process steps.
-You have started and completed an application, connected and fetched accounting data, and received a decision on your loan application.
+You have now successfully run the demo app, covering all the key inoice financing process steps.
+You have started and completed an application, connected and fetched accounting data, and received a decision on your application.